kasimte/kasimte.github.io/_posts/2019-12-12-what-is-qtran-learning-to-factorize-with-transformation-for-cooperative-marl.md

 What's the optimal joint action of the non-monotonic matrix game on the left?
 It doesn't take long to see it is for both players to choose *A*.
-And yet VDN and QMMIX both fail to learn the optimal joint action.
+And yet VDN and QMIX both fail to learn the optimal joint action.

 In many scenarios, the true joint Q function is likely very complex.
 It is possibly not convex and possibly not monotonic.
 In